-- Adequate combustion/ventilation air must be supplied - to the closet.
-Furnace must be completely sealed to floor or base.
-Combustion/ ventilation air supply pipes must terminate 12" from top of closet and 12" from floor of closet.
-DO - Return air ducts must be completely sealed to the furnace and terminate outside the enclosure surfaces.
+- Adequate combustion/ventilation air must be supplied to the closet. - Furnace must be completely sealed to floor or base.
+Combustion/ventilation air supply pipes must terminate 12" from top of closet and 12" from floor of closet.
+DO NOT remove solid base plate for side return. - Return air ducts must be completely sealed to the furnace and terminate outside the enclosure surfaces.